w3c-fedid/FedCM/README.md

 # The Anatomy of Federation

-If we look more closely how federation works, we can identify three big parts:
+Before we can answer "how to distinguish" federation from tracking, lets first try to undrestand how federation works.
+For our interest, we can identify three big passes:

 1. There is a convention used by relying parties to request identification/authentication to identity providers
 1. There is a convention used by identity providers to respond with identification/authentication to relying parties